stardomains3/oxproxion/README.md

 Once you have your key, you can add it to the app where prompted.

 **Disclaimer:** This project is not affiliated with, endorsed by, or sponsored by OpenRouter.ai in any way.
+*   This open-source app is provided 'as-is' without any warranty, express or implied.
+Use at your own discretion.

 If you find this app useful, please consider supporting its developer: [Buy Me a Coffee](https://www.buymeacoffee.com/oxproxion) ☕